 What are you writing about underneath what you are writing about?
 What story are you living through memoir or fiction?
 What is the best way to tell it?

-This course is for writers who already have a folder of work.
-Over six consecutive Sunday evenings, you will discover more about the relationship between form, content and the underlying theme, and how to tell the story more effectively.
+This course is for writers who have done a Memoir Course and already have a folder of work.
+Over five Thursdays, you will discover more about the relationship between form, content and the underlying theme, and how to tell the story more effectively.

 As this is intensive small group work, numbers will be limited.
-Please commit to at least 5 of the 6 sessions, as this is a process that requires continuity.
+Please commit to at least four of the five sessions, as this is a process that requires continuity.

 In this experimental and experiential writing course, we will explore our relationship with the natural world.
 We have done damage to ourselves and the environment by constructing the idea that human beings are separate from nature.
 Even our language betrays this attitude – we speak of nature and the environment as though it is ‘out there’.